 However, this is the only thing you can do as an individual if you are not trained in the subject.
 It is a trained gas installer who must install the heat pump and connect the parts together.
 If you need an air-to-water heat pump installed, there is also a need for a certified technician who connects the heat pump outdoor unit with the indoor unit.

 The tasks that do not require a technician and can be done by you, include assembling the main heat pump parts.
 After the heat pump installation, an authorised installer will connect the parts together.
 In addition, one must even connect electricity, as there are some rules and regulations to be observed in relation to this.
 Therefore, you must have a licensed electrician to do this.
-If skillful, consider doing a diy ground source heat pump through videos.
+If skilful, consider doing a DIY ground source heat pump through videos.

 Air-to-water heat pump

 When setting up an air-to-water heat pump, minimize noise and maintain good relation with your neighbours.
 It is important that you set your heat pump outdoor unit minimum 5-10 meters from the boundary with your neighbour, so they are not bothered.